adolfgusmories/CustomerPersonalityAnalysis/README.md

-# MODULE-2
-Customer Personality Analysis Data
+# Customer Personality Analysis Data

-Capstone Project for Data Analysis
+Exploratory Data Analysis (EDA) to analyze customer behavior, create segmentation of those characteristics customer spending.
+So, company can adjust what right products supposed to offered to customer as campaign.
+And also, company can knowing what aspect to do based customer behavior.

 There are two items in file: